apnadkarni/blt/doc/listview.rst

 DESCRIPTION
 -----------

 The **blt::listview** command creates and manages *listview* widgets.
-The *listview* widget contains a list of items displayed either vertically, horizontally, menu and optional scrollbars (vertical and/or horizontal).
-The scrollbars are automatically exposed or hidden as necessary when the *listview* widget is resized.
-Whenever the *listview* window is smaller horizontally and/or vertically than the actual menu, the appropiate scrollbar is exposed.
+The *listview* widget contains a list of items displayed either vertically or horizontally.
 A *listview* is a widget that displays a list items.
-There exist several different types of items, each with different properties.
-Items of different types may be combined in a single menu.
 List items are not distinct widgets; the entire *listview* is one widget.

 SYNTAX
 ------